benjaco/Material-Lib/readme.md

 ### Input
 Class: `material-input`

-Do: style a input or a textarea element and use the placeholder attribute for the label
+Do: styles an input or a textarea element and uses the placeholder attribute for the label.

 Things to add:

-`.material-input_no_float` Will do ass the label disappear when focused or filled
+`.material-input_no_float` Hides the label when focused or filled.

-If you want to define the width of the input in percent, use the `data-material-width-percent` attribute
+If you want to define the width of the input in percent, use the `data-material-width-percent` attribute.

 `.material-autosize` Can autogrow/shink a textarea

-`data-material-min-height` Can set a min height for a autosize textarea using the attribute
+`data-material-min-height` Set a min-height for an autosize textarea input

 Validation:
 >Attributes:
->`data-material-validation-group` Give the form a reference
+>`data-material-validation-group` Used to group multiple inputs for form validation
->`data-material-regexp` Regular expession the input must match
+>`data-material-regexp` Regular expression the input must match
->`data-material-error` Error to show when regesx dont match
+>`data-material-error` Error to show when regex doesn't match

->`materialFramework.tools.validation_group("GROUP-NAME")` return true if all inputs in the group is valid
+>`materialFramework.tools.validation_group("GROUP-NAME")` return true if all inputs in the group is valid.

-Do not forget to call `.change()` when changed programmatically if u are using a floating label, and you want it to have the position updated
+Do not forget to call `.change()` when inputs with a floating label are changed programmatically, it will update the position of the label.

 Support for autocomlete
 ### Radio buttons
 Class: material-radio

-Support for disabled and checked attributes
+Disabled and checked attributes are supported.

 ### Checkboxes
 Class: material-checkbox

-Support for disabled and checked attributes
+Disabled and checked attributes are supported.

 ### Ink
 Class: `material-ink`

-Override position relative, overflow hidden is necessary
+Override position relative, overflow hidden is necessary to get the ink working.

 Things to add:
-`.material-ink-round` When round ink for a round element
+`.material-ink-round` Round ink for round elements

 ##### Change color
 ``` css